-With the aim of establishing the company as an environmentaly-committed reference within the ceramic industry, all of argenta’s production processes incorporate the measures necessary to protect our surroundings.
+In order to establish itself as a leading ceramic group in terms of its environmental commitment, Argenta incorporates the necessary resources in all of its production processes to care for our environment.
 Our goal is to manage resources and waste as well as possible and reduce the negative environmental impact of our industrial business.

 The purpose of the Integrated Environmental Authorisation granted to Argenta is to prevent, reduce and control atmospheric, water and soil pollution by establishing an integrated prevention and control system that prevents damage to the environment.

 By implementing an Environmental Management System according to the ISO 14001 international standard, Argenta Cerámica S.L. is positioned as a socially responsible company.

 Argenta Cerámica S.L.’s quality system is certified by an independent authority (AENOR).
 Annual audits are carried out to verify that the ISO 14001 requirements are being met and the Environmental Quality Management System implemented remains in place.